vglampard/vglampard/README.md

 <h1 align="center"> Victoria Lampard</h1>
 <h3 align="center">Full stack developer</h3>

-See [my portfolio](https://victorialampard.netlify.app/) for more.
-But...

-- 🔭 I’m currently working on a **Nostr client** ([Nostrami!](https://github.com/vglampard/nostr-client-test)) - Nostr's a "simple, open protocol that enables a truly censorship-resistant and global social network" that was launched late last year, where signed messages are exchanged through various relays - credentials are just a public/private key pair.
-So I'm tooling around to see what's possible.

-- 🙋 I'm volunteering with the [Scottish Tech Army](https://github.com/Scottish-Tech-Army) team to help build a mobile app to help volunteers browse and connect with tech-for-good opportunities.
-Currently diving into more advanced TypeScript and API versioning.

-- 💻 I've got a [research-streamlining app](https://company-research.netlify.app/) currently piloting with the content team over at [Otta](https://app.otta.com/)

-- 📫 How to reach me: **vglampard@protonmail.com**

 |What? | But...what? | How? | Where?|
 |--------------------|---------------------------------------|--------------|---------------|
 | Amigo              | Fullstack travel companion app        | [Frontend](https://github.com/SchoolOfCode/bc13_final-project_front-end-3-amigos/tree/main/travel-frontend) & [Backend](https://github.com/SchoolOfCode/bc13_final-project_back-end-3-amigos)   | [Live](https://amigostravel.netlify.app/) |